sirmammingtonham/opendojo/README.md

   "Replace all")
 - **OpenDojo Cloud** (in-game): browse drills uploaded by other players, filter to your CPU character, one-click download.
-Upload your own drills in one click from the Export tab — no account, no signup
+Upload your own drills in one click from the Export tab — no signup needed
 - **Autosave per character**: opt in and your last recording is snapshotted per CPU character and restored when you load against that character again
 - In-game overlay menu with keyboard + controller navigation